Last Updated on

 - Difficulty in paying attention or focusing on something, like when watching TV.
 This can usually manifest as a learning disorder by the time your child is in school.

-- Inability to sit up.
-When you see your baby perpetually lying down.
+- Inability to sit up, and you see your baby perpetually lying down.

 - When your baby is always scared or dependent.